EldonGabriel/eldongabriel.github.io/_experience/identity-security.md

   This guide demonstrates how security configurations can be enforced through the Windows Registry to strengthen endpoint protection and restrict unauthorized changes.

-  **Skills Demonstrated**

-  - Registry security configuration
-  - Endpoint hardening
-  - System policy enforcement
-  - Windows security administration
+  **Skills Demonstrated:** Registry security configuration, endpoint hardening, system policy enforcement, windows security administration

 ---